FaceTime Like a Pro

 When you want to find something specific in the Messages app, you can perform a search.
 On the main All Messages screen, swipe down slightly to display the Search box at the top.
 Pop in your search term and you’ll see results from every conversation related to that term, including text, photos, links, or other items.

 Even with the Automatic Sharing feature enabled, as explained here, photos and videos you receive in Messages are not saved by default.
-If you delete the conversation, the photos go with it.
+If you delete the conversation, the photos will be deleted too.
 You can check out our how-to for saving photos from Messages to your iPhone or iPad to hold onto those important pictures.

 Read more: